anudaridata/movie-ratings-analysis/queries/data/README.md

               The user ids are the ones used in the u.data data set.
 ## Note
 Data files are not uploaded to Github due to size.
 Download from the source link here (https://grouplens.org/datasets/movielens/100k/)

+## Important context
+The dataset was collected between 1995-1998, which explains why most rated movies are from 1970s-1990s.
+No movies after 1999 are included in this dataset.